Is it Worth Overpaying Your Spanish Loan or Mortgage?

 For taxpayers in Spain it’s also a good idea to check whether you can take advantage of overpayments by maximising your mortgage tax relief in your annual tax returns (this is no longer allowed for mortgages taken out after 1 Jan 2013).

+Use a free online calculators to calculate your savings.
 Alternatively get out your calculator and pen and paper (or use Excel) to crunch the numbers.
 Variables such as the amount overpaid, bank charges (if they exist) and when you carry out the overpayment will all affect the outcome.

 It’s a good idea to overpay as early as possible.
 If you have a 3-year loan, you won’t save much by cancelling it in month 34.